Cross-bit/image-processor/README.md

 # Additional configuration
 It is also possible to provide start up configuration by creating **config.yaml** file in {name_of_build_dir}.
 In this file you can set following properties:
 - default_input_directory: [full path to directory, from which the app loads images at the start (not recursive)]
-- default_output_directory: [full path to default fallback directory, which will be used when saving processed img data (if you wont specify)]
+- default_output_directory: [full path to default fallback directory, which will be used if saving fails while running]

 It is recommended to set up these directories before you start using the app (It makes it easier).